Cheap and reputable offshore company – Never stress, bureaucracy and taxes again

 Since your company doesn’t have to pay taxes in Canada you don’t need to file a tax return.
 Goodbye tax accounting!
 There are some annual reports for LLPs but those are kept very simple and can be done by the agency.
 The same is true for a registered office because a local address is mandatory.
 This is the official legal address for the government or possible litigants to contact.
 It is, however, not meant to be your business or mailing address.

 With the agency you only pay 330 Canadian dollars per year for the registered office and the reporting service!
 At the time of writing this blog post that equates to about 260 US dollars.
 I am sure it will be worth paying just about 20 US dollars per month to escape the paper work and exorbitant taxes.
 There is a one-off payment for the establishment of the company which amounts to only 1799 US dollars.
-If you are interested, then send me an e-mail and I will put you in contact with the agency in Canada.
+If you are interested, then you can just contact me and I will put you in contact with the agency in Canada.